5 Benefits of Hiring Temporary Workers

 Here’s to a busy and prosperous 2013!

-What inspires one person may leave the next cold.
+What inspires one person may leave the next person cold.
 When you understand an employee’s thinking and behavioral preferences, you’ll be able to maximize his or her enthusiasm.
-This will help you get you workforce aligned and moving in the same direction, and you’ll see incredible returns.
+The following are 8 ways to get your staff moving in the same direction.
+This can lead to incredible returns on your investment in long-term personnel.
+Personality profiles can also be an effective tool to understanding the personality styles of your team.

 1. Analytical types want to know that a project is valuable, and that their work makes a difference to its success.
-They need a leader who excels in a particular area, and whose expertise they believe benefits the group.
 They prefer compensation that is commensurate with their contribution.
-If they have done a tremendous amount of work on their own, don’t expect them to be happy if you reward the whole team.

-2. People whoa are “structural” by nature want to know their work aids the company’s progress.
-They prefer a leader who is organized, competent, and good with details.
-They like to be rewarded in writing, in a timely manner, in a wa specific to the task.
-An encouraging e-mail is appropriate to communicate with them.
+2. People who are “structural” by nature want to know their work contributes to the company’s progress.
+They like to be rewarded in writing, in a timely manner – an encouraging e-mail is appropriate to communicate with them.

-4. Innovative employees must buy into a cause.
-To them, the big picture matters more than the individual who is leading the charge.
-They prefer to be rewarded with something unconventional and imaginative, and would find a whimsical token of your esteem ver meaningful.
+4. Innovative employees must buy into a cause – the big picture matters.
+They prefer to be rewarded with something unconventional and imaginative, and would find a whimsical token of your esteem such as a recognition piece for their desk or their wall very meaningful.

-5. Quiet staffers don’t need a lot of fanfare, but they appreciate private, one-on-one encouragement.
+5. Quiet staffers don’t need a lot of fanfare just some one-on-one encouragement.
+A private conversation would be encouraging.

-7. Peacekeepers hope everyone will move in the same direction.
-They’ll never demand a reward or recognition, so it’s up tp you to offer it.
+7. Peacekeepers want everyone will move in the same direction.
+They’ll never demand a reward or recognition, so anything you offer will be appreciated.

 8. Hard-drivers are independent thinkers.
 If they agree with you, they’ll be highly motivated.
-They will let you know what they’d like as an extrinsic reward, and they tend to want whatever it is right away.
+If you ask them, they will let you know what type of recognition they want since they’re always upfront.

 Sales Source by Geoffrey James, INC. Magazine